TaylorBurke/Assignments/README.md

-# Assignments
+# Assignments:
-# two folders contain exercises and projects assigned by V school instructors
+Two main folders (exercises and projects) contain work assigned by <a href="http://vschool.io/">V school</a> instructors.
-# This repo represents my introduction to programming in javaScript and the MERN stack
+This repo represents my introduction to programming in JavaScript and the MERN stack.
+I continue to use it for personal projects, from time to time.

-# work done on MacBook Pro at 150 S State St (4th Floor) SLC, UT
+All work done on a MacBook Pro.

-some highlights:
+#Some highlights:

 <a href="https://github.com/TaylorBurke/Assignments/tree/master/projects/full-stack">Sleep Bank: </a>a sleep tracker CRUD application.
 Mobile-friendly, built with MERN stack.